Slain activist Bhupendra Vira had secured 100 notices in 6 months against illegal structures in Kalina

-Bhupendra Vira’s family says accused duo spent a week in jail for assaulting him in 2010
+Ex-corporator Razzak Khan and son arrested for RTI activist Bhupendra Vira’s murder.
+Family says accused duo spent a week in jail for assaulting him in 2010

 Ex-corporator Razzak Khan (in veil) and his son were yesterday arrested in connection with the murder of RTI activist Bhupendra Vira